AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --policy-arn arn:aws:iam::123456789012:policy/MyCustomPolicy

-# Attach AWS managed policy
+Attach an AWS managed policy to a role

 aws iam attach-role-policy \